As subjects go, Prong collars are pretty divisive in the dog world.

 Honestly, I know, I’ve taught a great, reliable loose leash (even without the leash) a lot with all sorts of dogs, all sorts of breeds.
 It’s about patience and consistency.
 That’s all.
 You have that.
 We all have that.
 We just have to apply it.

 If you want the bones of how to train your dog to walk on a loose leash without a prong collar?
 Try this post, and if you need more help?
-Why not book my Loose Leash Package?
-I dare you!
+Have a read of how to train your dog to walk loose leash.

 Author, Ali Smith